INL/BlackLab/proxy/README.md

 This is a work in progress.
 Still to do:

 - make CI tests run with Solr as well
+  * make Dockerfile for proxy
+  * add Solr and Proxy to main BlackLab docker-compose?
+  * make tests runnable with solr as well
 - SearchParameters: support all parameters.
 Use Map...? (but how to deal with different types?)
 - error handling
 - /autocomplete